ADS

 Content Image

-REQUESTS & INQUIRIES
+REQUESTS & INQUIRIES for Autism Service Dogs

-Please check here for updates for when we are open to accepting new application requests.
 Autism Dog Services provides service to Kitchener-Waterloo, Cambridge, Guelph, most parts of the GTA, Hamilton, London, Brantford, Niagara and surrounding areas.
 Please note that we cannot provide service outside of our territory.
 To find out if you live in our area of service please email: allison@autismdogservices.ca

 For a list of other accredited autism service dog providers please visit: https://assistancedogsinternational.org/